nine7nine/AnyKernel2_exns/README.md

 3. copy the ramdisk contents into the AnyKernel_EX-NoShades-EX folder

-4. navigate to ../AnyKernel_EX-NoShades-EX/patch and copy;
+4. navigate to ../AnyKernel2_exns/patch folder and copy;

 - devfreq_set.sh
 - init.exnoshadez.rc